Alastair Cook: 2012–13: South Africa and India

 England struggled in the three match series against South Africa, eventually losing the series 2–0.
-Cook started the series well, making yet another century in the first innings of the first match between the two sides.
+Cook started the series well, making yet another century in the first innings of the first match between the two teams.
 However, he was dismissed for a duck in the second innings as South Africa took a 1–0 lead.
 The next match ended in a draw, with Cook making decent contributions, despite failing to pass fifty.
 The third match was over shadowed when Kevin Pietersen was dropped following an argument with senior England players.
 Cook scored just ten runs in the match as England lost to lose the series 2–0 and lose their spot at the top of the Test rankings.
 Cook had an unsuccessful ODI series, the only 50 he made coming in the final match of the series.
 England lost the match and series finished 2–2.

 Cook batting during the third Test during the 2013 Ashes in England.
 England won the series 3–0; it was Cook's first Ashes series as captain.

 On 29 August 2012, Cook became England's Test captain after previous Test captain Andrew Strauss retired from all forms of cricket.